mmoghal/fast-crime/README.md

 ## Credits

 This application was developed by Muhammad Moghal.
-Special thanks to Scott Byers, the instructor who provided the starter code, as well as the labs and online research material that provided guidance and support during the development process.
+Special thanks to Scott Byers, who provided the starter code, as well as the labs and online research material that provided guidance and support during the development process.

 ## License